tom-christie/tom-christie.github.io/_posts/2014-05-20-correlation.md

 ![img](/assets/images/correlation/differenced_time_series.png "Differenced time series data")

 They don't look correlated anymore!
 How disappointing.
-But the data was *not* correlated correlated in the first place: each variable was generated independently of the other.
+But the data was *not* correlated in the first place: each variable was generated independently of the other.
 They just looked correlated.
 That's the problem.
 The apparent correlation was entirely a mirage.
 The two variables only looked correlated because they were actually *autocorrelated* in a similar way.
 That's exactly what's going on with the spurious correlation plots on the website I mentioned at the beginning.
 If we plot the non-autocorrelated versions of these data against each other, we get:

 ![img](/assets/images/correlation/differenced_scatter.png "Scatter of differenced time series data")